JackGruber/joplin-plugin-tagging/README.md

 Select on or more notes, click on `Tools > Tagging dialog` or use the command `Tagging dialog` from the context menu.

-- Add tags to from notes
+- Add tags to notes
 - Remove tags from notes
 - Create new tags